 I am interested in public youth librarianship and K-12 librarianship.
 I see the holistic enrichment of children and adolescents as one of the most important and effective ways of improving a community.

-Graduates of the combined MS in LIS/K-12 Library Information Specialist Licensure program are qualified to receive an Illinois Professional Educator License (PEL) with a Special (K-12) Library Information Specialist Endorsement for library work in a school environment as well as to pursue careers as beginning librarians and information professionals in other work settings.
+Graduates of the combined MS in LIS/School Librarian Licensure program are qualified to receive an Illinois Professional Educator License (PEL) with a Special (K-12) LIS Endorsement for work in a school environment as well as to pursue careers as beginning librarians and information professionals in other work settings.
 This program is similar to the MS/LIS degree program but includes significantly more required coursework and field experiences to achieve teaching licensure in Illinois.

 The iSchool at Illinois equips candidates with the theories and practices of library and information science (LIS) through the study of the foundations, principles, and ideas of the discipline and the status and expectations of the profession.
 Our program objectives include teaching graduates to anticipate social and technological changes and promote change to advance the profession; fostering critical thinking about literature and research in LIS and related fields; encouraging commitment to high standards of practice, conduct, responsibility and service; and preparing for evaluation and development of services.
 In addition, the combined program stresses the importance of creating diverse learning environments, the value of developing inquiring and reflective minds, the effective application of technology in schools, and the library information specialist's role in fostering a commitment to service.

-Candidates interested in the MS in LIS/K-12 Library Information Specialist Licensure (LIS) program must be accepted as an MS/LIS student before their application to the K-12 licensure program is reviewed.
+Candidates interested in the MS in LIS/School Librarian Licensure (LIS) program must be accepted as an MS/LIS student before their application to the licensure program is reviewed.
 Students may apply to the licensure program during or after 8 hours of IS coursework is completed.

-Prospective MS/LIS students who already hold an Illinois teaching license should NOT apply to the K-12 LIS Licensure program.
-Those students should follow the directions for applying to the MS/LIS only, and indicate an interest in the K-12 Library Information Specialist Licensure program.
-Since they are already licensed teachers, they need to meet the Illinois State Board of Education (ISBE) requirements for adding the Library Information Specialist endorsement to their current license.
+Prospective MS/LIS students who already hold an Illinois teaching license should NOT apply to the School Librarian Licensure program.
+Those students should follow the directions for applying to the MS/LIS only, and indicate an interest in the School Librarian Licensure program.
+Since they are already licensed teachers, they need to meet the Illinois State Board of Education (ISBE) requirements for adding the School Librarian Endorsement to their current license.
 The requirements for this endorsement are explained on the MS/ISBE Endorsements page.
 Master's students who hold Illinois teaching licenses take the 24 hours of IS endorsement coursework as part of their 40-hour MS/LIS requirement.

-When applying to the K-12 LIS Licensure program, candidates must:
+When applying to the School Librarian Licensure program, candidates must:

-- Complete the K-12 LIS Licensure Program application
+- Complete the School Librarian Licensure Program application

 - Submit an official score report demonstrating a passing score on the Illinois Test of Academic Proficiency #400 (TAP)